targinoman/sinai-carbon-calculator/README.md

 # sinai-carbon-calculator

+This repository hosts the code for the Sinai Carbon Calculator assignment, PDF document sent over email.

+## Setup
+Install dependencies with with `npm` and `npm install`

+## Running Specs
-Install dependencies and run the application with npm and npm install Automation suite can be ran with Cypress GUI using npx cypress open It can be also done in the command line with npx cypress run
+Automation suite can be ran with Cypress GUI using `npx cypress open` It can be also done in the command line with `npx cypress run`